Playerian/Jungle-Exploration/README.md

 remain unknown to man

-the condition's met

-the beast's dead

-you're so fed
+If you go east

+You encounter the beast

+The beast escape to east

+the chase has cease
 */